mgeitz/tbdchat/README.txt

       - Server:
          o List reading / writing

-Future Plans:
-   Visual:
+Future Plans / To Do:
       - Use Curses library to take over terminal window.
 Plan to have the top portion of the screen show conversation and bottom allow user to input message

-   Functional:
-      - Track which users are permitted to join a particular preexisting room.
+      - Track which users are permitted to join a particular preexisting room, give rooms state of public or private.

-      - Assign the creator of a room some unique flagged ability to make the room private
+      - Assign the creator of a room some unique flagged ability to make the room private, or set other room features

       - Full encryption, but we should start with trying to hash the stored passwords

-      - logout command
+      - logout command to put user back in not-logged-in state, disconnect command to close serverfd and chatrxthread but not close client

+      - Generalize many FAIL responses into a SERVERR response with the error message in buffer

+      - Remove a user from active_users_list and their room list when they send a /exit

+      - Logging; added debug and root level logs, give them flags set by /debug, change debug to persist.
+Add normal logs for each room.
+I think we should worry about displaying them in chat later, maybe /log toggles active message logging?

+      - Probably move the primary execution loop in main of client to its own method again.

    Things that should be added with rooms:
       - Notify all in room when someone else in the room leaves